-Example 3 - Disposal of equity shares in a company holding tainted immovable property [section 9C(3)(a)]
+Example 2 - Company holding tainted immovable property [section 9C(3)(a)]

 In year 1 X acquired all the equity shares of several shelf companies.
 In year 5, X provided one of these companies, Propco, with a guarantee so that it could acquire a block of flats.
 Bank Y provided Propco with a mortgage bond to finance the acquisition of the flats.